axenox/onscan.js/README.md

 ## Demo & Playground

+Here is an [online demo](https://a.kabachnik.info/onscan-js-playground.html).
+A similar demo is available within the
-Lanunch `index.html` after installing to play around with the settings on your own server.
+package: just load `index.html` in the your after installing to play around with the settings on your own server.

 ## Requirements